 Places to Stay in Langkawi

-Hostel – Tubotel – Looking for a unique place to stay in Langkawi, you need look no further than Tubotel.
-Located just 15-minute walk from Pantai Cenange, Tubotel boasts sea views from their unique concept-style cube and tube-shaped accommodations.
+Hostel – Tubotel – Tubotel boasts sea views from their unique concept-style cube and tube-shaped accommodations.

-Mid-Range – The Smith House – Located in Pantai Cenang, The Smith House is perfect for those seeking a little extra comfort in Langkawi.
-Facilities include a rooftop swimming pool, on-site restaurant and a bar.
+Mid-Range – The Smith House – The Smith House is perfect for those seeking a little extra comfort.
+Facilities include a rooftop swimming pool, an on-site restaurant and a bar.

 For more places to stay in Langkawi, you can check the latest prices here.